conestack/yafowil.yaml/src/yafowil/yaml/sphinx.rst

     Widget value or callable/expression returning widget value.

 ``props``
     Widget properties as associative array.
+You can prefix individual properties with the name of the blueprint to address a specific blueprint.
+    For Example use: label.title to set the title attribute of the label.

 ``custom``
     Custom widget properties as associative array.